 In 2014, Corning presented its Gorilla Glass with a bold new objective.
 Through one of its surveys, the company found out that 70% of cell phone screen damage was due to drops, and so it began investing in reinforcing its glass.
-The GG 4 was developed focused on the idea of being resistant to drops.
+Gorilla Glass 4 was developed focused on the idea of being resistant to drops.

-The fifth generation was released focused on providing even more resistance to drops, and it delivered with four times the strength as the previous version.
-Corning has released that in lab tests, the GG 5 has survived drops of up to 1.6 meters.
-That said, the manufacturer also guarantees that its technology can prevent cracks in up to 80% of falls onto extremely hard surfaces at the height of 1 meter.
+The fifth generation of Gorilla Glass - aptly named Gorilla Glass 5 - was released in 2016.
+It focused on providing even more resistance to drops, and it delivered four times the strength as the previous version.
+Corning also revealed that in lab tests, Gorilla Glass 5 managed to survive drops of from up to 1.6 meters.

 Launched in July 2018, Gorilla Glass 6 was a real step up from the fifth generation.
-Corning said at the launch that it had subjected the protective glass to rigorous new testing methods and this, it could withstand 15 consecutive drops from 1 meter onto rough surfaces.
-It is said to be twice as strong as Gorilla Glass 5.
-It is still used today on the latest flagship smartphones such as the Samsung Galaxy S10 line.
+At the launch, Corning revealed that it had subjected the new variant to rigorous new testing methods.
+The result?
+Gorilla Glas 6 claimed to be strong enough to withstand 15 consecutive drops on to hard surfaces (from a height of 1 meter).
+It was rated to be twice as strong as Gorilla Glass 5 and is still fairly common on smartphones used in 2021.